Home | About Us | Our Team | Download Forms | Events | Site Map | Contact Us

 Outside of the EU Savings Tax Directive

 Outside of the EU Savings Tax Directive The EU savings directive provides for the deduction of tax, or exchange of information, in respect of interest earned in member states by residents of other member states.
 Both the Channel Islands and the Isle of Man are parties to this agreement.
+Interest earned by investments within a QROPS is not subject to this tax treatment.

 Tax Free Growth